10 Signs You Might Be Living with Complex PTSD (C-PTSD)

 When your feelings were minimized, punished, or ignored growing up, you learned to doubt what you feel.
 Now, you second-guess your anger, dismiss your sadness as "overreacting," or feel guilty for having needs at all.
 You might feel numb or disconnected from your emotions entirely, as if there's a wall between you and what's happening inside.

 This isn't weakness.
-It's what happens when the people who should have helped you understand your feelings taught you instead that your inner world was too much, or didn't matter.
+It's what happens when the people who should've helped you make sense of your feelings taught you that what you felt was too much.
+Or didn't matter at all.
 Healing means slowly learning that your emotions are valid—even the messy, confusing ones.

 3. Relationships Feel Unsafe, Even When They're Not